thma/LtuPatternFactory/README.md

 wci = traverse wciBody

--- Forming the Product of character counting, line counting and word counting -- and performing a one go traversal unsing this Functor product clwci :: String -> (Product (Product Count Count) (Compose (WrappedMonad (State Bool)) Count)) [a] clwci = traverse (cciBody <#> lciBody <#> wciBody)
+-- Forming the Product of character counting, line counting and word counting -- and performing a one go traversal using this Functor product clwci :: String -> (Product (Product Count Count) (Compose (WrappedMonad (State Bool)) Count)) [a] clwci = traverse (cciBody <#> lciBody <#> wciBody)